Testlio/hype/content/post/lambda-getting-started.md

 };
 ```

 Let's walk through this structure.
-A Lambda function running on Node.js is a [module](https://nodejs.org/api/modules.html) that has a function `handler`.
+A Lambda function running on Node.js is a [module](https://nodejs.org/api/modules.html) with a function `handler`.
 This function is the main entry point for the Lambda function, taking two parameters  - `event` and `context`. _(We won't discuss the new callback based handlers added for Node.js 4.3 runtime on Lambda)_

-The `event` parameter is the event that triggered the function, it often contains input parameters/data that the Lambda is expected to handle.
-The `context` parameter contains an object that handles the lifetime of the Lambda function.This way we can run asynchronous code in our handler and then call `succeed` or `fail` on the `context` object to finish the Lambda function execution.
+The `event` parameter contains the event that triggered the function.
+It often contains input parameters/data that the Lambda is expected to handle.
+The `context` parameter contains an object that handles the lifetime of the Lambda function.
+This way we can run asynchronous code in our handler and then call `succeed` or `fail` to finish the execution.

-It is important to understand that Lambda functions, as any function in general, can have multiple outcomes, that can be generalised to two categories - success or failure.
-Failures typically include throwing exceptions/errors or returning a value that was not expected, while success in general is optionally returning a result of the computation.
+It is important to understand that Lambda functions, as any function in general, can have multiple outcomes.
+These can be generalised to two categories - success or failure.
+Failures typically include throwing exceptions/errors or returning a value that was not expected.
+Success, however, is optionally returning a result of the computation.
 These two categories of outcomes are reflected on the `context` object.

 Lambda functions can be tied to various different event sources, from [DynamoDB tables](https://aws.amazon.com/dynamodb/) to [S3 buckets](https://aws.amazon.com/s3/) to [AWS Kinesis Streams](https://aws.amazon.com/kinesis/).
-The rule always being that there is an event that triggers the Lambda function.
+The rule of thumb being that there is an event that triggers the Lambda function.

 So, how would we go about running one of these Lambda functions on a HTTP request?
 Enter [API Gateway](https://aws.amazon.com/api-gateway/).